Machine Learning with a Reject Option: A survey

+To assess the performance-rejection trade-off, a common approach is to evaluate the prediction quality (for non-rejected examples) by varying the rejection rate from $0\%$ to $100\%$, which is known as the \gls{arc}~\citep{Nadeem2010a}.
+This involves plotting the rejection rate on the x-axis and the prediction quality (e.g., accuracy) on the y-axis~\citep{Hanczar2014}.
+Higher curves indicate better performance.
+Alternatively, risk-based metrics like mean squared error can be plotted, with lower curves indicating better performance~\citep{SambuSeo2000}.
+Sometimes the predictor's performance on the rejected examples is also shown with the intuition that it should be worse on this subset of the data than on the accepted ones~\citep{Zou2011,Condessa2015,Condessa2015b}.

+When comparing two models using the \gls{arc} method, two scenarios arise.
+First, one model clearly outperforms the other in terms of prediction quality for all rejection rates.
+Second, the models show varying prediction quality across different rejection rates.
+To illustrate this, consider Figure~\ref{fig:arc_metric} where the light blue curve only outperforms the black curves if the rejection rate is lower than $0.01$.
+When it is not clear which model performs best, the overall performance can be assessed using the \gls{aurc}, similar to the AUC in standard machine learning~\citep{Vanderlooy2006a,Vanderlooy2006,Landgrebe2006}.
+In this example, the \gls{aurc} of the light blue curve will be higher than the \gls{aurc} of the black curves, indicating that it performs better overall than the black curves.

+\paragraph{Pros and Cons.} The main advantage of this category is that any prediction quality metric can be used on the y-axis.
+Moreover, they provide a high-level overview of how the model works for different rejection rates.
 However, generating these curves can be challenging for two reasons.
-First, some rejectors do not allow directly setting the rejection rate~\citep{Wu2007,Hanczar2014,Homenda2014}.
-Instead, they might have other hyperparameters such as rejection costs~\citep{Cordella1995a,Tortorella2000,Bounsiar2008}.
-In these cases, one can study the non-rejected prediction performance in function of this hyperparameter~\citep{Friedel2006,Hanczar2019,Abbas2019}.
-Second, altering the rejection rate of simultaneously learned rejectors can require completely retraining the model with a reject option.
-This may be too computationally demanding to perform a fine-grained analysis~\citep{Condessa2017}
+First, some rejectors do not allow directly setting the rejection rate~\citep{Wu2007,Homenda2014}, but they might have other hyperparameters (e.g., rejection threshold).
+Mapping these to rejection rates may be challenging and may not be possible to achieve all possible rejection rates.
+Second, altering the rejection rate of a model with rejection can require completely retraining the whole model.
+This may be too computationally demanding to perform a fine-grained analysis~\citep{Condessa2017}.